Vaibhavrajawat/exercise-conditionals/README.md

 I am using my own logics to solve the issues.
 I am not following the hints.

-I will solve the exercise with the hint as well !!
+I will solve the exercise with the hints as well !!